Bitros/pyspark-cdc/README.md

 > - **/**: step values
 > - **1-31**: allowed values

 > ⚠️ If you run capture multiple times in a day, the optimize schedulers are triggered during each run.
+You can turn it off by using `.schedulerSwitch("OFF")`

 ## Typical Scenarios
 The following table summarizes common use cases: